Table of Contents

 Why are painkillers not helping my toothache?

 Our go-to remedies for a toothache usually involve taking painkillers, but in some cases, these may not be enough.
 For example, with pulpitis, inflammation of the dental pulp, or dental abscess, they will have little to no effect.
 Under these conditions, the only option is to visit an emergency dentist that will provide the necessary treatment and alleviate the pain.
 If the cavity is not too deep, the doctor will fill it with dental bonding after doing their usual treatments.
 But if the nerve is exposed, they will need to numb it before filling the hole made by the dental drill.
 Modern technology makes this procedure nearly painless.
+If you cannot make a dental appointment yet, there are still ways to manage the acute pain caused by your “exposed” nerve.- Be careful not to let your painful tooth come into contact with anything too hot or too cold.

 - Avoid lying down even if it is tempting.
 Instead, sit up with your head high and straight and prop pillows behind your back for support.